 Graduates will each receive a ticket for their own meal at the GSD Commencement Lunch, and can purchase additional meal tickets for their guests.

-Graduates will receive information about reserving guest tickets for ceremonies and meals by email in the spring.
+Graduates received information about reserving guest tickets for ceremonies and meals by email.

 Note that there will be opportunities for guests without tickets to participate in activities, including all GSD Class Day events and live broadcasts of ticketed events on Commencement Day to the GSD's Piper Auditorium.
 There will be standing room access to the GSD Diploma Ceremony available for guests without tickets as space permits, once ticketed guests have entered.
 While the morning ceremony in Harvard Yard is limited to graduates and their ticketed guests, all members of the Harvard community with an active HUID card are welcome to attend the Commencement Day afternoon exercises in Harvard Yard.
 No tickets are required for any of the GSD's Class Day activities.

 The GSD Class Day Exercises, the Harvard Yard morning ceremony, the GSD Diploma Ceremony, and the Harvard Commencement Address will be broadcast live online, allowing family and friends around the world to share in the celebration.
-(Note that the linked pages will not show webcasts until shortly before those webcasts go live.)
+(Note that the pages linked here will not show embedded webcasts until shortly before those events begin.)

 Special Accommodations and Guests with Disabilities